 Can you loose weight eating grass fed beef?

 You can easily lose weight by eating Grass-fed beef.
 Grass fed beef is leaner than grain-finished beef, and therefore has fewer calories per serving size.
 Grass Fed Beef is often recommended to athletes and other people who are trying to loose weight.
 Grass-fed Beef also contains less saturated fat than conventional beef.

 The health benefits of Grass Fed Beef include: -Increased Vitamin C and E concentrations (more antioxidants) -Higher in healthy omega 3 fatty acids -Decreased risk for chronic inflammation -Better Good Cholesterol profiles (increases HDL cholesterol)

 So there you go!
-There’s a whole lot of interesting information about grass fed beef and why it’s better for you than regular old cattle.
-The most important thing to know about grass-fed beef is that it contains more omega 3s than grain-finished beef.
-Omega 3’s are essential for heart health, so this alone makes it worth the extra money you’ll pay on a per pound basis.
+There’s a whole lot of interesting information about grass fed beef and why it can be different than grain-fed cattle.
+The most important thing to know about grass-fed beef is that it studies show it may contain higher levels of omega 3s .
+Omega 3’s are essential for heart health and your over all cardiovascular system.
 You may be able to save some money by buying in bulk and freezing your meat.